Functions of bounded fractional variation and fractal currents: Preliminaries and notation

-The lemma above shows that any $T \in \cD_n(X)$ can be recovered from its restriction $T\res K \in \cD_n(K)$ to any compact set $K \subset X$ that contains $\spt(T)$.
-If $K$ is compact, the axioms for $\cD_n(K)$ described here are identical to the axioms for currents in \cite{L} and all the results for currents obtained in there hold for $\cD_n(K)$.
-Below are some basic definitions and properties.
+The lemma above shows that any $T \in \cD_n(X)$ can be recovered from its restriction $T_K \in \cD_n(K)$ to any compact set $K \subset X$ that contains $\spt(T)$.
+Here, $T_K : \Lip(K)^{n+1} \to \R$ is defined by $T_K(\tilde f,\tilde g) \defl T(f,g)$, where $\tilde f$ and $\tilde g$ are arbitrary Lipschitz extensions of $f$ and $g$ respectively.
+It can be shown that $T_K$ actually defines a metric current, see \cite[Proposition 3.3]{L} for the related result about the restriction of local currents.
+On the other hand, $T$ can be recovered from $T_K$ by restricting the test functions defined on $X$ to $K$.
+Because $K$ is compact (and hence locally compact), the axioms for $\cD_n(K)$ described here are identical to the axioms for local currents in \cite{L} and all the results for currents obtained in this reference hold for $\cD_n(K)$.
+We will thus apply the results of \cite{L} to currents in our setting without mentioning the restriction to some compact set $K$.
+Below are some more basic definitions and properties that use the concept of mass.